How to look after your bouquet

 Always handle and transport your bouquet with care as flowers are very delicate and can bruise easily.
 Remove all packaging carefully, if it has an aqua pack on the bottom, cut it off over the sink so no water gets anywhere.
 Try to leave the string on as that’s what holds the design in place, if you cut if off it may loose its shape.
 When stems are out of water they seal up to protect themselves so just before you put them in fresh water always re-cut the tips off each stem at a 45 degree angle, which also increases the surface area.
 Make sure the water is at room temperature and the flowers are kept in a cool spot.
 The cooler they are the longer they last so avoid sunny windows, radiators and fire places.
-Change the water every few days and clean the vase with bleach.
+Change the water every few days and clean the vase with a little bleach to kill the bacteria.
 Make sure you remove any dead flowers from the bouquet as it can give it a new lease of life.

 How to look after your Peace Lily